cuustard/Year2/211.Software_Design/Lectures/Notes/WK1.LC1.Software_Requirements.md

 ## Requirements Engineering

-Requirements Engineering is a systematic process of understanding the problem, specifying the solution, (and once the solution is validated) managing the requirements.
+Requirements Engineering is a systematic process of understanding the problem, specifying the solution, (and once the solution is validated) managing the requirements. #keyTermDefinition

 To understand the problem it is important to understand the context of said problem that the system is intended to address:
 - What is the business goal?